 Myth #5: Prostate cancer doesn’t run in my family, so I don’t need to worry about it, or be screened.

 Fact: While family history of prostate cancer increases your chances of developing prostate cancer, age is the largest risk factor.
 Prostate cancer develops in one in every seven men as they age and often does not cause any noticeable symptoms until it has reached a more advanced stage.
 This means it is important to take steps to reduce your risk now and be aware of the warning signs.
 Staying active, eating a balanced diet and maintaining a healthy weight are easy ways you can reduce your risk of developing prostate cancer in the future.
 You should alert your primary care provider or consult with a urologist if you notice chances with your urine including urinary frequency, discomfort when urinating or blood in your urine to determine the cause and begin treatment.

 While it is not uncommon for your bladder or prostate to change as you age, you should not ignore the symptoms.
 Many men’s health conditions can be treated easily with lifestyle changes and medical care including medications and minimally invasive procedures.
 If you experience any changes related to your bladder or prostate, or have other male-specific concerns, meeting with a urologist can help you minimize the impact symptoms have on your daily life and keep you healthy and active as you age.
-To learn more about our urology team, or to schedule an appointment, visit dulyhealthandcare.com/services/urology/ or call 630−790−1221.
+Schedule with a Urology doctor online or call 630−790−1221.